Carmentis/carmentis-docs-source/docs/how-to/deploy-operator.md

 ```shell
 docker compose up -d
 ```
-Once launched, the operator can be accessed at `operator-front-domain-name` in your browser.
+Once launched, the operator can be accessed at `operator.your-domain-name` in your browser.
 In local development, you can access the operator at `localhost:3000` by default.
 To check that the operator is running, you can access the `/api/public/hello` endpoint.